carmichaeljr/CUtils/README.md

 # Generic Collections In C
+### NOTE: This repository is undergoing a major rework and the README is no longer accurate.
+It will be updated when the rework is farther along.
+See the docs for accurate information.
 A library to make dynamic memory management easier in C

 As stated above, this is a library and does nothing usefull on its own.
 Its main purpose is for easy creation of collections in C. The following collections are provided by this library: